BjRo/bjro.github.io/_posts/2019-04-05-the-game-has-changed.md

 There's no `Product Owner` in my team, no `Project Manager`, no `Agile Coach` or `Scrum Master`.
 They simply do everything themselves.

 Funny side effect of this, is that they seem to support each better than any specialist team I've worked with in the past.
 Does it mean that everybody is awesome in everything?
 No, but we're all improving in multiple dimensions and it's a pleasure to see how this group adapts to new situations.
+Because there's nobody in my team that pushes back on things that need to be done with "That's not my job".

 An in the face of a more fast paced world around us, I believe we need exactly that.
 Teams that are able to adapt and change gears quickly, that are not afraid of loosing their past investments when going into an area where are they're not the expert anymore.
 For me that's true agility.